 Blending stumps – As compared to tortillons, blending stumps have points on either end and tend to be larger.
 This tool is far better for wider areas that need to be softly blended and smudged.

-If you want an even more simpler option, you can also opt for a tissue to smudge and shade with.
-That way, you can avoid oils from your fingers being transferred onto your drawings.
+If you want an even simpler option when blending and shading your drawings, you can also opt to use a tissue.
+That way, you can still avoid oils from your fingers getting transferred onto your drawings, and you will get a smoother result.

 These tools can be super handy and are a great way to elevate your abilities to draw more detailed and realistic work.
 Not to mention, using either of these tools will save you unwanted fingerprints on the white space of your paper and all over your house, if you ever forget to wash your hands.